Edited for 2023

 1. Download the app

-I recommend downloading it at least a few days before you head out.
-It’ll be helpful in preparing for the conference in these other ways below.
+Downloading it at least a few days before you head out to Boston will help you in preparing for the conference in the other ways below.

 2. Plan out your schedule